-I put all of my camera gear through a lot of abuse.
+I put all of my camera gear through much abuse.
 Over the years I’ve done my best to find a compromise between ruggedness, portability, quality, and light weight.

 The criteria for choosing lightweight tripods for backpacking and travel is pretty much the same.

 - It shouldn’t be too heavy, bulky, or fragile.

-- The tripod should be solid enough to stabilize your camera in windy conditions.
+- The tripod should be sturdy enough to stabilize your camera in windy conditions.

-- It should easily fit in your carry-on and backpack.
+- It should readily fit in your carry-on and backpack.

 - The tripod should meet height requirements and have a good ball head with a quick-release.

-- You’ll also have to be able to afford it!
+- You will also have to be able to afford it!